 Persisting State of Components

 The IntelliJ Platform provides an API that allows components or services to persist their state between restarts of the IDE.
-You can use either a simple API to persist a few values or persist the state of more complicated components using the
+The API allows for persisting simple key-value entries and complex state classes.

 To use it: